Suplex: Cravate suplex

 This sees a wrestler lock their opponent in a cravate and pull down with their arms so that the opponent is forced to bend over.
 The wrestler then positions the opponent so that they are facing across the body of the wrestler and with their head in front of the wrestlers chest while still standing.
 The wrestler then falls backwards, pulling upwards with the cravate and forcing the opponent off their feet into the air and over the wrestler, landing on their neck and shoulders.
 Invented by Chris Hero.

 Inverted facelock variants

 In these suplexes, an attacker begins by facing the back of an opponent and applying an inverted facelock before executing a throw.
 In most, the opponent is suspended upside-down during part of the move.

-Inverted Suplex
+Inverted suplex

-Also known as a reverse suplex, this move sees the attacker stands behind an opponent and applies an inverted facelock with one arm, and uses the other arm to aid in elevating the opponent so that he/she is lifted up and held upside-down before the attacker falls to his back driving the opponent down to the mat face first, behind the attacker.
+Also known as a reverse suplex, this move sees the attacker stands behind an opponent and applies an inverted facelock with one arm, and uses the other arm to aid in elevating the opponent so that he/she is lifted up and held upside-down before the attacker falls to their back driving the opponent down to the mat face first, behind the attacker.